TaskarCenterAtUW/TDEI-template-datasvc-ts/README.md

 3. The http server by default starts with 3000 port or whatever is declared in `process.env.PORT` (look at `index.ts` for more details)
 4. Health check available at path `health/ping` with get and post.
 Make `get` or `post` request to `http://localhost:3000/health/ping`.
 Ping should respond with "healthy!" message with HTTP 200 status code.

+## Test

+Follow the steps to install the node packages required for testing the application

+1. Ensure we have installed the dependencies.
+Run the following command in terminal on the same directory level as `package.json`
+    ```shell
+    npm install
+    ```
+2. To start testing suits, use the command `npm test` , this command will execute all the unit test suites defined for application.

 ## Database schema
 ---